vindarel/bookshops/README.md

 ## Why not the BNF (Bibliothèque Nationale de France) ?

-Because, for bookshops, we need the price and recent books.
+Because, for bookshops, we need recent books (the BNF takes a few months), up to date information.
+There isn't a lot of tools either.

 # Install